nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

 levels, as that impacts their performance and availability for users.
 We also want to ensure our active storage filesystems aren\'t being used to store inactive data.
-This new data management feature for `/nesi/project/`{.code .css-9z42f9 data-renderer-mark="true"}
-directories will complement our existing programme of [automatic cleaning of the /nobackup file system](https://support.nesi.org.nz/hc/en-gb/articles/360001162856 "https://support.nesi.org.nz/hc/en-gb/articles/360001162856"){.sc-cHGsZl
+This new data management feature for `/nesi/project/` directories will complement our existing programme of [automatic cleaning of the /nobackup file system](https://support.nesi.org.nz/hc/en-gb/articles/360001162856 "https://support.nesi.org.nz/hc/en-gb/articles/360001162856"){.sc-cHGsZl
 .lirsdj}.